q275343119/Open-Ollama-Scanner/README.md

 ---

-*Developed with inspiration from the masscan project and Ollama’s innovative approach to local AI model management.*
+*Developed with inspiration from the masscan project and Ollama’s innovative approach to local AI model management.
+Credit to AI models for filling in my knowledge gaps which there are lots of.*